AC BTU Calculator: What Size Air Conditioner Do You Need?

 Enter your room details

-Length, width, ceiling height, floor level, window direction, insulation, and any special loads such as a kitchen or computer equipment.
+Length, width, ceiling height, floor level, window direction, insulation quality, and any special loads such as a kitchen or computer equipment.
+Every factor adjusts the final recommendation.

 3